maxoly/PulsarKit/README.md

        // 4.
 Register cells classes
        // the code below tells source to show a `UserCollectionViewCell`
-       // for every instance of `User` you adds to source. source.when(User.self).use(UserCollectionViewCell.self).withCellBinder()
+       // for every instance of `User` you add to source. source.when(User.self).use(UserCollectionViewCell.self).withCellBinder()

       // fetch users